Estonia VAT guide

 eInvoicing requirements

-On 18 September 2024, the Estonian Parliament amended the Accounting Act (Bill 428 SE) to align with the EU eInvoicing Directive (2014/55/EU).
+On 18 September 2024, the Estonian Parliament adopted amendments to the Accounting Act (Bill 428 SE) to expand the use of eInvoicing and align with EU standards.

 Future measures: